sdss/apogee_drp/docs/flags.rst

 - combined stellar spectra (``apStar`` files),
 - summary catalogs (``allVisit``, ``allStar``, etc.).

-The bitmask accumulates information as the data progress through the pipeline.
-Some bits originate during visit reduction, while others are added during RV analysis or spectral combination.
+Because ``STARFLAG`` accumulates information from multiple processing steps, a single value may contain bits that were set at different stages of the pipeline.
+For example, some bits describe issues detected in an individual visit spectrum, while others describe problems identified during radial-velocity fitting or during construction of the combined spectrum.

-At the combined-spectrum level, the ``STARFLAG`` typically represents the bitwise OR of all visit-level ``STARFLAG`` values plus any additional flags generated during combination and RV processing.
+At the combined-spectrum level, the ``STARFLAG`` represents the bitwise OR of all visit-level ``STARFLAG`` values plus any additional flags generated during combination and RV processing.